-A: Report the five-year-old regular pre-school student on the four-year-old line.
-If the student is classified, then report the student on the Sp Ed elementary line.
+A: Report the five-year-old regular education pre-school student on the four-year-old line.
+If the student is special education, then report the student on the "Sp Ed Elementary" line.

-Attending a community college program
+Attends a community college program

-#28 Regional Day Schools Student part time to RDS
+Student sent full time to RDS

 #29 Regional Day Schools

-Special Ed determination of student from Canada
+Special Education determination of student from Canada

 A: If the student is not on-roll in the school on the October count date, he cannot be reported on the ASSA.

-Q: A 13 year-old student is being sent to Galudet School for the Deaf in Washington, D.C.
+Q: A 13 year-old student is being sent to Gallaudet School for the Deaf in Washington, D.C.
 The tuition and room and board are paid for by the federal government.
 The local district is responsible for the IEP and travel costs.
 The student is not on the school register.
 Is the district eligible for any funding related to the costs of providing services to this student?

 A: A student who is not on the school register cannot be reported on the ASSA.